swansontec/rollup-plugin-mjs-entry/README.md

 }
 ```

-This could be useful if you are adding ES module support for the first time, and would like to avoid making this a breaking change.
+This could be useful if you are adding ES module support for the first time, and would like to make this a non-breaking change as users transition from the old default-based syntax to the name-based syntax.

+If an ES module already provides its own default export, this setting will have no effect.

+New projects should just leave this setting turned off.